pasqal-io/qadence/docs/tutorials/register.md

 ## Building and drawing registers

-Built-in topologies are directly accessible in the `Register`:
+Built-in topologies are directly accessible in the `Register` methods:

 ```python exec="on" source="material-block" html="1" session="register"
 from docs import docsutils # markdown-exec: hide